andrewmalta13/evolutionaryAlgorithms/writeup/final_report/Malta_AMTH491_Report.md

 In the above code snippet, we instantiate our model with the weights that are passed in and run a simulation using our network num_trials number of times.
 We then take the average reward across these trials and return the result.
 We also see the evaluate function, which gives you what your average score is over 100 trials, which is what the OpenAI gym uses to compare different approaches to the environment.

 ## Optimization
 I played around with a number of evolutionary algorithms, some of which do not have a canonical name and others that certainly do.
-When I was performing experiments on some other environments, that are not described in detail in this report, I was not using the MPI interface I adapted from ESTool.
 For each algorithm I will give a little intuition about how to interpret what it is doing, provide pseudocode, and list my python 2 implementation of the algorithm.

 ### Ask/Tell Interface
 One design pattern that I found incredibly useful both to think about the evolutionary algorithms conceptually, and to implement them in python was the ask/tell interface that was described in David Ha's second blog post describing ESTool, "Evolving Stable Strategies".
 Conceptually, it is very simple.
 The algorithm exposes an **ask** function that will supply the user with new parameter vectors that are sampled in some way from the current state of the algorithm.
 The user then takes these new parameter vectors and computes the fitness score for each of them.
 After the user completes the fitness evaluations, the user calls the algorithms **tell** function, which supplies the algorithm with the fitnesses of the parameter vectors that it supplied the user.
 The algorithm then uses this information to update any internal state of the algorithm to inform the next iteration of the ask/tell interface.